-At September 7, 2004, we had seven full-time employees, comprised of our Chief Executive Officer, our Chief Science Officer, our Director of Administrative Services, a research scientist, a research associate, our senior bioengineer and a molecular biologist.
+At October 12, 2004, we had seven full-time employees, comprised of our Chief Executive Officer, our Chief Science Officer, our Director of Administrative Services, a research scientist, a research associate, our senior bioengineer and a lab manager.
 We utilize, whenever appropriate, contract and part time professionals in order to conserve cash and resources.
 We believe our employee relations are good.
 None of our employees is represented by a collective bargaining unit.